Mackenzie-Frey/backend-curriculum-site/module1/lessons/each.md

 Unlike our previous examples, here we can see how \#each can be used to create something other than another collection.
 In this case, we are using \#each to collect a running total (or sum) of each of the elements within the original collection, `numbers`.

 The examples we have outlined are by no means a complete list of the ways that \#each can be used; they are only illustrations of the types of things you can accomplish with \#each.
-As you grown your skills as a programmer, you will find more and more complex uses for \#each and iteration in general.
+As you grow your skills as a programmer, you will find more and more complex uses for \#each and iteration in general.

 ## with_index